ntate6630/SC126_to_MPF-1B_Project/README.md

 Adding a PIC microcontroller to manage the hardware /BREAK control signal at power up.
 Altering the INT key function so when pressed it generates a single INT pulse instead, using the same PIC.

-The firmware is my modified MPF-1B ROM with channges as described here...
+The firmware is my modified MPF-1B ROM with changes as described here...

 Changes to the firmware include Z180 register initialisation, Setting up the MMU,